PrateekAgarwal20/react-redux-boilerplate/README.md

 The main purpose of this boilerplate is for making static webpages.
 For more dynamic frameworks, see other boilerplates given in other repos in [my profile](https://github.com/PrateekAgarwal20).

 ### Making A New Page
+Within `./frontend/components/` add a new javascript file that corresponds with the page you want to render.
+See the existing examples for more detail.

+Make sure to add a route within `./frontend/containers/AppContainer.js` to render the component you just created and a means to access it, by a `<Link\>` element or otherwise.

 ### Adding CSS
+Currently, all css files are funneled through the `base.scss` file.
+All other scss files are imported into this file.
+For each distinct component with unique styling, create a new scss file.
+Inside the component, wrap the contents of the render div with the name of your scss file.
+For example, if you want to apply certain styles to everything in the NavBar:
+1. Make a `nav.scss` file and add it as an import in `base.scss`
+2. Wrap the entire return div in `NavBar.js` with `<nav><nav \>` tags.
+For more general styles, add them to `base.scss` and apply them using the `className` field in html/jsx components.

+### Adding A State Changing Action
+// TODO

 ### Adding MongoDB Integration
 It's imperative to add an `env.sh` file.
 These files are already screened from git in the `.gitignore` file.
 In the `env.sh` file, add